traeak/trafficserver/doc/admin-guide/plugins/slice.en.rst

 This plugin assumes that the content requested is cacheable.

 Any first block server response that is not a 206 is passed directly down to the client.
-If that response is a '200' only the first portion of the response is passed back and the transaction is closed.
+Any 200 responses are passed back through to the client.

 Only the first server response block is used to evaluate any "If-" conditional headers.
 Subsequent server slice block requests